-(SCS and SDS8/16/32C models only) Active Standby permits the grouping of Ethernet LAN connections to provide for link failover.
+(SCS and SDS8/16/32C models with two Ethernet interfaces)

+Active Standby permits the grouping of Ethernet LAN connections to provide for link failover.
 Both Ethernet connections will have the same Ethernet MAC address.
 Active standby refers to the process by which a failure of one interface can be automatically overcome by having its traffic routed to the other interface.